How does aging affect our eyes?

 • Due to problems with diabetes and the control of blood sugar, the tiny blood vessels that supply oxygen and nutrients to the retina become less effective, which leads to vision problems.

-• Treatment includes laser surgery and a surgical procedure known as a vetrectomy.
+• Treatment includes laser surgery and a surgical procedure known as a vitrectomy.

 • NB – All diabetics as I mentioned last week should have annual eye exams.